LTUC/amman-dotnet-401d2/curriculum/class-17/facilitator/README.md

 Review the detailed objectives in today's [student-facing readme](../README.md).

-> Our primary outcomes and goals for the day are to have the students refactor their current codebase to customize and create DTOs
+> Our primary outcomes and goals for the day are to have the students experience testing, swagger usage and seeing a live deployment

 ## Preparation

 Todays demo will be done workshop style, so ensure that the students have access to the starter code in the class repository

 You'll find this in the `demo` folder under `workshop-starter-code`

 ## Lecture Outline